 The primary focus of this project was to develop a wetland inventory for high-priority sites in Canada's Western Boreal Forest, specifically in Saskatchewan's boreal shield and Nunavut's taiga shield ecozone.
-Sites were 60-by-60 km (360,000 hectares) in size, and similar to the surrounding areas, lack Canadian Wetland Inventory (CWI) and Canadian National Wetland Inventory (CNWI) compliant data.
+Sites were 60-by-60 km (360,000 hectares) in size, and similar to the surrounding areas, lack Canadian Wetland Inventory and Canadian National Wetland Inventory compliant data.
 The results of this pilot project demonstrate the potential of DUC's multi-source and multi-seasonal classification approach for wetland mapping in the taiga and boreal shield ecozones and that cloud-based and machine learning methodology can achieve high classification accuracies in what are notoriously difficult landscapes to map.
+This information was presented and published at M2GARSS.